 Create a script before you ever hit record.
 Getting organized with a script eliminates the need for reshoots.

-Try using the scripted recordings feature in the Screencast-O-Matic video recorder.
-The feature organizes your thoughts.
+Try using the scripted recordings feature in the Screencast-O-Matic recorder.
+The feature organizes your thoughts into organized sections.

-All you need to do is type in your directions, narrate your audio, and then record your video.
+All you need to do is type in your script, narrate your audio, and then record your video.

 PRO TIP: To save more time, you can import your script text and/or import an audio file like a voiceover.